Midushii/ERA5-Refractivity-Study-Period-Validation/README.md

 1. **Is the atmospheric refractive environment over the study domain temporally stable enough** to justify selecting a fixed multi-year window as a representative "study period," rather than treating every year as statistically distinct?
 2. **Which years, seasons, and times of day are dominated by which propagation regime** (sub-refraction, normal/super-refraction, or ducting), and how consistent is that regime distribution from year to year?
-3. **Can this stability be demonstrated quantitatively** — through inter-annual similarity, confidence intervals, and trend analysis — rather than assumed?
+3. **Can this stability be demonstrated quantitatively**  through inter-annual similarity, confidence intervals, and trend analysis, rather than assumed?

 ---